Articles on: Using the eShepherd Web App

 Animal in exclusion zone at activation

-No stimulus is given until the animal returns
+No stimulus until animal returns to inclusion zone

 Was this article helpful?